pablo-aviles-prieto/pinta2-frontend/README.md

 npm run dev
 ```

-> 📝 **Note**: 📝 Note: This frontend is meant to run alongside the backend app.
+> 📝 **Note**: This frontend is meant to run alongside the backend app.
 Make sure to [set up and run the backend app](https://github.com/Pablo-Aviles-Prieto/pinta2-backend#-getting-started) concurrently.

 ## 📃 License